Halloween may be this weekend, but whether dressing yourself or the kids you can still make costumes happen

 If you or the kids decide to dress up as a character from a favourite show, try and make it a show that is accessible and easy to emulate.
 There’s no point in desperately trying to become a Stranger Things Demogorgon overnight.
 Instead, choose a show that’s nice and grounded.
 Even a Scooby-Doo family costume would be an easy one to throw together.
 Fish around in your wardrobe for the right colour palette, add a couple of neck scarves, and you have Mystery Inc in your living room.
 Layer up on the autumn wear for a Gilmore Girls revival.
 Embrace the new season of You by donning your best suburban mam outfit and carrying a secret (and fake!) knife.

 If you choose a costume that someone will have to work to figure out, they won’t notice how haphazardly you’ve put the outfit together.
 Using a pun or a popular turn of phrase is a great way to distract from a messy costume.
 Carry around a sign that says “We love you ceiling!!” and you’re a ceiling fan.
 Wear a fancy dress and a cheap animal mask, you’re a party animal.
-If one of your kids has red hair, send them on their way carrying a bag of bread and they’re the Gingerbread Man.
 You might get a few eye rolls, but it will have been worth it.

 And if you’re really stuck, a bin bag witch costume is only a snap of your scissors away.